Payroll tax: A complete guide for employers

 Whether you’re looking to pay yourself a salary from your own business or need to pay a team of employees, you must register and run a payroll scheme.

-Apart from ensuring that payments are made on time, this will account for deductions such as Income Tax and National Insurance contributions (NICs).
-It’s known as the Pay As You Earn (PAYE) system.
+Apart from ensuring that payments are made on time, this accounts for deductions such as Income Tax and National Insurance contributions (NICs).
+This is known as the Pay As You Earn (PAYE) system.

-We’ll share a complete overview of employer payroll responsibilities here, taking a deep dive into the legal framework, tax obligations, and best practices for efficient management and compliance with UK payroll laws.
+We’ll share a complete overview of employer payroll responsibilities in this guide, taking a deep dive into the legal framework, tax obligations, and best practices for efficient management and compliance with UK payroll laws.

 Overview of employer payroll taxes